GuanhuaWang/SystemPaper/IdeaPhilosophy.md

 1. Log all hardware events into a log
 2. Replay: delivery inputs in the same order at the same instructions

+limitation:can only use single core, not multi-core, since interleaving instructions is hard.